tpatnala/mslearn-ai-information-extraction/Instructions/Labs/01-content-understanding.md

 If you've finished working with the Content Understanding service, you should delete the resources you have created in this exercise to avoid incurring unnecessary Azure costs.

-1. In the Azure AI Foundry portal, navigate to the **travel-insurance** project and delete it.
+1. In the Azure AI Foundry portal, navigate to your project and delete it.
 1. In the Azure portal, delete the resource group you created in this exercise.